With head, heart, and hand!

 The field of literature about work-related trauma is mostly from mental health, including the discipline of psychology (Saakvitne & Pearlman 1996; Pearlman & Saakvitne, 1995).
 Another profession that has contributed to the literature about work-related trauma is counseling (Trippany, Kress & Wilcoxon, 2004).
 Kirmayer, Lemelson and Barad (2007a) attempt to develop interlocking biological, clinical and cultural perspectives about trauma.
 Notwithstanding this, Stamm (1999a, p. xxiv) states, “The complete spectrum of traumatic stress continues to elude our best efforts to understand it as a holistic phenomenon.”
 There is much more to know about work-related trauma.
 Nonetheless, for employees to optimise performance and job satisfaction and realise their professional and personal goals, customised therapies can be useful for them.

 Individuals, families and groups may have opportunities through therapies to gain insight and outsight into their problematic behaviours, feelings, and cognitions that could contribute to their problems.
 They can learn how to change in meaningful and productive ways.
 Recipients may experience sad and even traumatic events such as illnesses, deaths and disabilities, job losses and relationship breakdowns.
-For recipients to move on from these kinds of circumstances it can be important to understand and address factors that they can change in their lives to cope with their losses and misfortunes.
-Recipients may then be able to develop a sense of self-efficacy, to see the beauty and pleasure in the world around them.
+For recipients to move on from these kinds of circumstances, it can be important to understand and address factors that they can change in their lives to cope with their losses and misfortunes.
+Recipients may then be able to develop a sense of self-efficacy to see the beauty and pleasure in the world around them.
 Individuals, couples and families through therapies can strengthen their coping and problem-solving strategies.
-Citations to the literature are available on request.

-The Trident Foundation is only a phone call or an email away!
+The Trident Foundation is only a chat, contact form or phone call away!